civerjia/centos_topas/README.md

 # centos_topas
+Install topas in centOS7 within a docker container

 HOW TO USE
 - Download topas and save the two zip files into your working directory (topas_3_7_centos7.tar.gz.part_1 topas_3_7_centos7.tar.gz.part_2)
 - Put your text file into the same directory i.e. hello.txt